jonnylangefeld/jonnylangefeld.com/_posts/2020-10-28-how-to-write-a-go-api-the-ultimate-guide.md

 Click [here](blog/how-to-write-a-go-api-pagination) to read the separate blog post on pagination.

 ### 11. Database Integration With [gorm](https://github.com/go-gorm/gorm)

 In [previous blog posts](/blog/how-to-write-a-go-api-part-2-database-integration) I have described how I use [gorm](https://github.com/go-gorm/gorm) as an object relational mapping framework in go APIs.
 That has not changed so far.
 I like the ease of use and the ability to still write raw SQL if I need to.
-That especially comes in handy if the underlying database is [postgres](https://www.postgresql.org/), which has a bunch of custom features, that no ORM would naturally cover.
+That especially comes in handy if the underlying database is [postgres](https://www.postgresql.org/), which has a bunch of custom features that no ORM would naturally cover.
 Go check out my [old blog post](/blog/how-to-write-a-go-api-part-2-database-integration) for in-depth coverage.

-Although, I did change how I interact with the database client.
+However, I did change how I interact with the database client.
 Rather than just using the bare-bone `gorm.Open()` call in the `main()` function, I do write a custom client interface, that wraps the gorm client.
 The custom client interface features a `Connect()` function to establish the database and a bunch of functions that will be called by the different API endpoints.
 This interfacing will help us later to write API integration tests with [integration tests with gomock](#13-api-integration-tests-with-gomock).

 ```go
 // ClientInterface resembles a db interface to interact with an underlying db